KasKatto/redis-session/README.md

 # redis-session
-A Crystal shard for Lucky framework to enable session storage in redis
+A Crystal shard for Lucky framework to enable session storage in redis.
+This allows you to store more than just 4kb in session when using lucky framework, due to lucky storing the whole session in cookies.
+This shard simply gives the client a session identifier that is cross-referenced with your redis database.

 A very hacky solution that should "just work".